gravestench/dark-magic/pkg/services/config_file/README.md

 // HasConfig represents a something with a configuration file path and retrieval methods. type HasConfig interface {
     ConfigFileName() string   // ConfigFilePath returns the path to the configuration file.
-    AcceptConfig(*Config) // Config retrieves the configuration from the file.
 }
 ```